dokan-dev/dokany/README.md

 windows is extremely technical.
 By using Dokan, you can create your own file systems very easily without writing device drivers.
 Dokan is similar to FUSE (Linux file system in user space) but works on Windows.
+Moreover dokany include a [FUSE wrapper](https://github.com/dokan-dev/dokany/wiki/FUSE) that help you to port your FUSE filesystems without changes

 ## What is Dokany
 *Dokany is a fork of Dokan 0.6.0 with bug fixes, clean change history and updated to build with latest tools.*

-Because the original [Dokan](http://dokan-dev.net/en/docs/) project is no longer maintained.
+Because the original Dokan Legacy (< 0.6.0) project is no longer maintained.

 Since version 0.8.0, dokany break dokan API compatibility.
 See [Choose a version](https://github.com/dokan-dev/dokany/wiki/Installation#choose-a-version) for more informations.